paycoreio/docs/docs/getting-started/faq.md

     - **5xx**: Server error.
 Need to clarify operation state via API request

 ??? question "Is the CVV stored in card payment processes?"
-    PayCore.io properly maintains PCI-DSS compliance for processing of Card Not Present transactions.
+    {{custom.company_name}} properly maintains PCI-DSS compliance for processing of Card Not Present transactions.
 That means the CVV, submitted by the client and sent to the issuer bank with the first payment attempt, should not be stored.
 So that it cannot be sent for recurring series transactions.

-    PayCore.io  includes to payload a recurring flag that goes out to the issuer bank and alerts about CVV is not coming with repeat authorizations you submit.
+    {{custom.company_name}}  includes to payload a recurring flag that goes out to the issuer bank and alerts about CVV is not coming with repeat authorizations you submit.
 This possibility is based on the recurring nature of the agreement or relationship with your client.

 ??? question "May 3D Secure be enabled only for certain payments and countries?"
     When 3D secure is enabled for all card types; by default 3D authentication will take place for card transaction in all countries.

-    PayCore.io includes to payload a recurring flag to alert the issuing bank about skipping the 3D secure check.
+    {{custom.company_name}} includes to payload a recurring flag to alert the issuing bank about skipping the 3D secure check.
 This possibility is based on your business logic and relationship with your clients.

 ??? question "Can you save a card and charge it later?"
     If you create card payment invoice with enabled tokenization, we save card details on our servers and store a related token on your side.
 You can use this token to charge the card at a later date.

-    To resolve any other refund issues, contact [our support team](mailto:support@paycore.io), and we will help you as soon as possible.
+    To resolve any other refund issues, contact [our support team](mailto:{{custom.support_email}}), and we will help you as soon as possible.

 ??? question "Does token have an expiration date?"
     A token is valid until expiring the linked card.

 ??? question "How long does it take to receive a response from the payment platform?"
-    On average, the PayCore.io platform responds within one to two seconds.
+    On average, the {{custom.company_name}} platform responds within one to two seconds.
 Certain responses can take a bit longer in case various third-party platforms need to be reached.

 ??? question "Can you submit more than one refund on the same order on the same day?"
     Yes, you can.
 But be aware: some local card acquirers (for example, in Argentina, Brazil, Mexico, and Columbia) impose restrictions on multiple refunds.